-E-commerce, for many reasons, is more reliant on blogging for SEO than other fields.
-Optimizing for those long-tail keywords is ultimately impossible in most site categories or product pages, making blogging a key part of these content strategies.
+Every eCommerce store should incorporate a blog to improve organic traffic and optimize search engine optimization efforts.
+Ecommerce, for many reasons, is more reliant on blogging for SEO than many other fields.
+Optimizing for those long-tail keywords is ultimately impossible in most site sections or within a product description, so blogging should be a key part of any eCommerce content marketing strategy.

 Do you think blogging for e-commerce is “dead?”

 No, I do not think blogging for e-commerce is dead.
 The reason is, blogging or e-commerce is an easy way to rank your website for long tail keywords that product pages simply cannot rank for.
 For example, say you write an article about the best anniversary gifts and the search volume is high, but the competition is even higher.
 Most companies will use PPC or concentrated SEO strategies to rank for a keyword like this.
 However, if you write content like Best Anniversary Gifts for Him and/or Best Anniversary Gifts for Her, you can reduce the competition but still attract users who are lower in the conversion funnel.
 No category or product page is going to have the ability to rank for a keyword like that.

 As long as your content is wholesome and researched, your website has topical relevancy to a user’s keyword query and you have a dedicated SEO strategy to rank your blog – your blog will never die.

 Blogging for eCommerce is far from dead!
 When used correctly, it can be a great asset for both your website and your customers.
 At First Mats, around 20% of our organic traffic is generated from Blog articles but what’s more important is that these blog posts are targeted around specific topics that the customers find really useful.
 In short, a blog article can be used to answer questions related to your products and if these questions are regularly searched for on search engines, then you can expect to receive a lot of traffic on the back of it.

 First Mats Ltd